MicroFocus/CX/middle_tier/services.md

 ## Using security in the middle tier

- The middle has the ability to use Micro Focus OSP as a security provider.
-This makes enables sing sign on and validates tokens before calling custom REST endpoint.
+ The middle tier has the ability to use Micro Focus OSP as a security provider.
+This enables single sign on and validates tokens before calling custom REST endpoints.
 In essence it makes sure that you always have a valid token before executing any code in custom REST endpoints.

 ### Setting up the OSP configuration